Feyerabend/vm/basal0/TINY.md

 *Peoples Computer Company*, Sept.
 1975, p.
 15. URL: https://archive.org/details/1975-09-peoples-computer-company
 (retrieved 2022-11-20).
+Also *Dr Dobb's Journal of Computer Calisthenics and Orthodontia*, Vol.1, No.1, 1976.

 This was a nice twist, even if the memory footprint of the BASIC overall shouldn't exceed 4k byte,[^4k] it was to be implemented/run in two steps: